 She does.
 They let me go without patting me down.
 The gun remains tucked in the back of my jeans, rubbing against the base of my spine as Barron and I walk back to the car.

 “So, what are you going to do?” he asks, like he’s challenging me.
 Like there’s even a question.
 “Lila ordered that hit.”

 “Nothing,” I say.
 “What do you think?
 And you’re not doing anything either.”

 Girls like her, my grandfather once warned me, girls like her turn into women with eyes like bullet holes and mouths made of knives.
 They are always restless.
 They are always hungry.
 They are bad news.
 They will drink you down like a shot of whisky.
 Falling in love with them is like falling down a flight of stairs.

 What no one told me, with all those warnings, is that even after you’ve fallen, even after you know how painful it is, you’d still get in line to do it again.

 Cassel Sharpe knows he’s been used as an assassin, but he’s trying to put all that behind him.
 He’s trying to be good, even though he grew up in a family of con artists and cheating comes as easily as breathing to him.
-He’s trying to do the right thing, even though the girl he loves is the one he should stay the farthest away from.
+He’s trying to do the right thing, even though the girl he loves is inextricably connected with crime.
 And he’s trying to convince himself that working for the Feds is smart, even though he’s been raised to believe the government is the enemy.